TangXu-Group/DMSGer/README.md

   ```CUDA==11.3```
   ```numpy==1.19.5```

-Of course, you might be able to run this code with in lower versions of these packages.
+Of course, you might be able to run this code in lower versions of these packages.